Counseling Education

 Fargo is home to North Dakota State University (NDSU), which has over 14,500 students.
 NDSU was founded in 1890 as the state land grant university focusing on agriculture, engineering and science, but has since branched out to cover many other fields of study.
 NDSU, along with Minnesota State University Moorhead and Concordia College in Moorhead, form the Tri-College University system of Fargo-Moorhead.
 Students can take classes at any of the three institutions.
 These three colleges also form a vibrant student-youth community of over 25,000.
 NDSCS-Fargo is a campus of North Dakota State College of Science.
 Located in the Skills and Technology Training Center on 19th Avenue North in Fargo, NDSCS-Fargo serves as the home to academic programming and non-credit training.

-Fargo is also home to several private collegiate institutions, including Rasmussen College, a branch location of the University of Mary, and Master's Baptist College operated by Fargo Baptist Church.
+Fargo is also home to several private collegiate institutions, including Rasmussen University, a branch location of the University of Mary, and Master's Baptist College operated by Fargo Baptist Church.
 The University of Jamestown's Doctor of Physical Therapy program is based in Fargo.

 The Forum of Fargo-Moorhead is the city's major newspaper.
 The High Plains Reader, an independent weekly newspaper, also operates in the community.
 North Dakota State University's student paper, The Spectrum, is printed twice weekly during the academic year.
 The city is also served by other publications such as Area Woman, From House To Home, Bison Illustrated, OPEN Magazine, Fargo Monthly, Design & Living, and Valley Faith.